History of rail transportation in the United States: Expansion and consolidation (1878–1916)

-James J. Hill joined forces with Morgan and others to gain control of the Northern Pacific.
-Hill formed the Northern Securities Company to consolidate the operations of the Northern Pacific with Hill's own Great Northern, but President Theodore Roosevelt, a trust-buster, strongly disapproved and took it to court.
-In 1904 the federal courts dissolved the Northern Security company (see Northern Securities Co. v.
-United States) and the railroads had to go their separate, competitive ways.
+Hill joined forces with Morgan and others to gain control of the Northern Pacific.
+Hill formed the Northern Securities Company to consolidate the operations of the Northern Pacific with Hill's own Great Northern, but President Theodore Roosevelt strongly disapproved and took it to court.
+In 1904 the federal courts dissolved the Northern Security Company in Northern Securities Co. v.
+United States, and the railroads had to go their separate, competitive ways.
 By that time Morgan and Hill had ensured the Northern Pacific was well-organized and able to survive easily on its own.

-In 1901 the Union Pacific Railroad acquired all of the stock of the Southern Pacific.
-The federal government charged UP with violating the Sherman Act, and in 1913 the Supreme Court ordered UP to divest itself of all SP stock.
-This ruling was received with considerable alarm throughout the industry, as UP and SP were widely considered at that time not to be significant competitors.
-(Later in the 20th century, with different economic conditions and changes in the law, UP successfully acquired the SP.
-See Resurgence of freight railroads in the 1980s.)
+In 1901 the Union Pacific Railroad acquired all the stock of the Southern Pacific.
+The federal government charged Union Pacific with violating the Sherman Act, and in 1913 the Supreme Court ordered Union Pacific to divest itself of all Southern Pacific stock.
+This ruling was received with considerable alarm throughout the industry, since the two were not considered to be significant competitors.
+(Later in the 20th century, with different economic conditions and changes in the law, Union Pacific successfully acquired the Southern Pacific.)

 Continuing concern over rate discrimination by railroads led Congress to enact additional laws, giving increased regulatory powers to the ICC.
 The 1906 Hepburn Act gave the ICC authority to set maximum rates and review the companies' financial records.
 The Mann-Elkins Act of 1910 strengthened the ICC's authority over railroad rates.
-Subsequently, railroads had difficulty securing revenue sufficient to keep pace with their rising costs, and by 1915 one-sixth of the railroad trackage in the country belonged to railroads in receivership (bankruptcy).
+Subsequently, railroads had difficulty securing revenue sufficient to keep pace with their rising costs, and by 1915 one-sixth of the railroad trackage in the country belonged to railroads in receivership.

+Nationalized management (1916–1920)

-US railroads were at their peak length of trackage in 1916 with 254037 mi of tracks.
+U.S. railroads were at their peak length of trackage in 1916 with 254037 mi of tracks.

-Nationalized management (1917–1920)

 The United States Railroad Administration (USRA) temporarily took over management of railroads during World War I to address inadequacy in critical facilities throughout the overall system, such as terminals, trackage, and rolling stock.
 President Woodrow Wilson issued an order for nationalization on December 26, 1917.
 Management by USRA led to standardization of equipment, reductions of duplicative passenger services, and better coordination of freight traffic.
 Federal control of the railroads ended in March 1920 under the Esch–Cummins Act.